oceanprotocol/docs/discover/explore.md

 Ocean Protocol is used for a variety of purposes, including:

 1. **Data Sharing**: Ocean Protocol allows individuals and organizations to share data securely and privately, enabling data owners to monetize their data assets while maintaining control over their data.
 2. **Data Monetization**: Data owners can monetize their data by offering it for sale or by providing data services through compute-to-data (C2D) capabilities.
-Data consumers can access and utilize data assets.&#x20;
+Data consumers can access and utilize data assets.
 3. **Decentralized Data Marketplaces**: Ocean Protocol facilitates the creation of decentralized data marketplaces where data providers can list their data assets and data consumers can discover and access them.
 These marketplaces operate on a peer-to-peer basis, eliminating the need for intermediaries and providing more efficient and transparent data transactions.
 4. **AI Development**: Ocean Protocol supports the development of AI models by providing access to diverse and high-quality datasets.
 Data scientists and AI developers can leverage these datasets to train and improve their models, leading to more accurate and robust AI systems.
 5. **Access control:** Ocean Protocol incorporates token-gating mechanisms that grant or restrict access to specific data assets based on predefined criteria, ensuring controlled and regulated data sharing within the ecosystem.